iLCSoft/ilcsoftDoc/README.md

 </processor>

 ```
-In this example, you can get two out put collection "Isoleps" and "PFOsWithoutIsoleps", they can be used for further analysis.
-In some other processor, e.g. lctuple (which change the information in a slcio file into a root file), you can get a root file as the output.
+In this example, you can get two output collections "Isoleps" and "PFOsWithoutIsoleps", they can be used for further analysis in other processors.
+In some other processors, e.g. lctuple (which change the information in a slcio file into a root file), you can get a root file as the output.

 ### The Marlin processor